History of tea in India: Colonial beginnings

 From the outset, Indian-grown tea proved extremely popular among British consumers, both for its greater strength, and for its cheaper price.
 Tea had been a high-status drink when first introduced, but had steadily fallen in price and increased in popularity among the working class.
 The temperance movement in Britain massively promoted tea consumption from the early 19th century onwards as an alternative to beer.
 Water used to make beer was of dubious quality, but the complete boiling necessary for tea rendered it safer.
 Many men in particular found China tea insipid, and the greater strength and lower price of Indian teas appealed greatly.
 By the last quarter of the nineteenth century, big brands such as Lyons, Liptons and Mazawattee dominated the market.
 Tea was the dominant drink for all classes during the Victorian era, with working-class families often doing without other foods in order to afford it.
 This meant the potential market for Indian teas was vast.
 Indian tea (effectively including Ceylon tea from Sri Lanka) soon came to be the "norm", with Chinese tea a minority taste.
 Until the 1970s and the rise of instant coffee, Indian tea had almost sole command of the hot drinks market.
 Its rivals were cocoa, coffee and savory drinks such as Bovril and Oxo.
 In recent decades, Asian tea has lost much ground in the cheaper end of European markets to tea from Africa, especially Kenyan tea.

-Women in tea plantations

-The tea industry in Assam heavily relies on the contribution of women, who constitute over fifty percent of the workforce.
-Historically, women have played pivotal roles in Indian tea production, primarily as pickers and farmers.
-Despite enduring exploitation during the colonial era, characterized by low wages, long hours, and inadequate facilities, these women have displayed remarkable resilience.
-Their contributions have been vital in driving the industry's growth and sustainability.
-However, despite their significant role, women in the tea sector still face gender disparities and are often marginalized in leadership positions.
-This disparity reflects broader societal challenges related to gender inequality in India, as evidenced by the country's ranking of 108 out of 191 on the Gender Inequality Index.
-Despite these hurdles, women in tea plantations continue to shape the industry's trajectory and contribute significantly to its historical narrative.
-Their experiences shed light on the complex interplay of gender dynamics, labor practices, and social inequalities within India's tea industry.